 Why use them?
 Absolutely crucial for live sound and larger studio setups to drastically reduce the number of individual cables running across floors.

-Pros: Dramatically simplifies setup and teardown, reduces trip hazards, consolidates many signals into one manageable run.
+Pros: Dramatically simplifies setup and teardown, reduces trip hazards, and consolidates many signals into one manageable run.

 Cons: Can be a significant upfront investment; requires understanding of channel assignments.